learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-04/lectures/intro-to-activerecord-relationships/LECTURE.md

     * An Instagram Photo has many likes, likes belong to a photo
     * A Kickstarter user has many projects, projects belong to a user
     * There are tons of these - prompt the students to come up with some of their own
+  * Once students have come up with an app, have them physically draw out what the schema would look like.
+    * Use whiteboards or an online tool like Gliffy.
+    * Use arrows or lines to represent the has_many/belongs_to relationship

   * So ultimately ActiveRecord will allow us to do something like this:
     * `user1.tweets` to get an array with all of a user's tweets
     * or `tweet1.user` to see who created tweet1